 “Elaine!” he calls again.

 Beside him, Scarlet fights off another probing tentacle, slashing and cutting with her knives.

 The water explodes in front of them and the cleric appears, gripped tightly around the waist by another of the creature’s thick tentacles.
 Gasping and coughing, she beats at the powerful creature holding her with a small fist, without effect.

 “Elaine!”
 Jake stands at the water’s edge, sword in hand, trying to figure out how to help.
-Ahead, Hamfrd has reached the far shore of the lake and has settled there on the rock shelf, and begins stringing up his bow.
+Ahead, Hamfrd has reached the far shore of the lake and settled there on the rock shelf, and now begins stringing up his bow.
 Mathos is covering the last few steps along the ledge at the water’s edge to join the big man there.

 Elaine gives up her futile bare-handed assault, and fumbles instead for the medallion tucked inside her robe.
 The creature lifts her high above the surface of the water, begins drawing her in towards its main fleshy bulk and its open waiting mouth.
 A stink like wet decaying mushrooms assails her.